 What is and what causes (poor) posture?

 Your posture is the position your body holds itself in when you are standing, or seated.
 As a population we have become more and more sedentary, which means we sit down for longer periods.
 Sitting down (and not sitting well) can cause neck and shoulder pain, as well as low back pain.
 If you sit badly for long enough, then your body adjusts and adapts (think about it like a low level gym training) to accommodate this poor posture.
 What can happen over time is those postural adaptations that have occurred through excessive sitting, transfer to your standing posture as well.

 The right and wrong way to sit at a desk

 The image across, shows the difference between good and bad posture at a desk.
 From the image you'll be able to see how when you sit incorrectly, the upper back is rounded and the back of the neck shortens towards the rest of the spine.
 What this picture doesn't really show is how the shoulders will also come forward when not sitting correctly.
-This leads to a shortening and tightneing of the chest muscles as well, which in turn can lead to nerve entrapment down the arm and RSI type symptoms in the hand and wrist.
+This leads to a shortening and tightening of the chest muscles as well, which in turn can lead to nerve entrapment down the arm and RSI type symptoms in the hand and wrist

 If like many people you work at a desk for long hours, then it could simply be a question of breaking up your day a little.
 Why not try setting a regular alarm every 30mins, so you can get up stretch and/or get a glass of water.
 Many offices also now have standing desks, so why not try one of those for a little while? (be careful though, because standing still all day can also cause problems).
 For people with chronic postural problems I always suggest to my clients a postural based exercise class, such as Pilates, or Yoga.